janclemenslab/das_unsupervised/README.md

 # Tools for unsupervised classification of acoustic signals
-_DeepSS-unsupervised_ provides tools for pre-processing acoustic signals for unsupervised classification:
+_DAS-unsupervised_ provides tools for pre-processing acoustic signals for unsupervised classification:

 - extract waveforms or spectrograms of acoustic events from a recording
 - normalize the duration, center frequency, amplitude, or sign of waveform/spectrograms